Eduardo P. Braun

 Student of philosophy and political theory, Yale University

-Mathis Bitton is a student of philosophy and political theory at Yale.
-Hailing from Rabat, Morocco, he edits the Yale Historical Review and the Yale Herald, writes columns for the Yale Daily News, and has worked on French political campaigns.
+Mathis Bitton is a student of philosophy and political theory at Yale, currently working at the magazine Palladium.
+Hailing from Rabat, Morocco, he edits the Yale Historical Review and the Yale Herald, writes columns for the Yale Daily News, and serves as the Vice President of the Yale Political Union.
 A former intern at the American Enterprise Institute, the French National Assembly, and the Tikvah Fund, his work has appeared in National Review.

 Adjunct Professor at Stanford and Senior Fellow for Innovation at Columbia